 Turning to the women, Graybard shouted his orders.
 “Dali, Eva Marie.
 Gather your Council.
 Get to the gate and wait for Luka.
 Don’t let them ride into the city.”

-The women didn’t move immediately.
+The women didn’t move immediately, looking confused.
 Graybard closed his eyes for a moment, not accustomed to explaining every detail.
-“Horses gives Casselberry an advantage.
+“Horses give Casselberry an advantage.
 They can cover more ground and swing their swords easier.”

 “Understood,” Eva acknowledged.
 “I’ll wait for the Council at the gate.”